When I Drink Water I Have To Pee Right Away? | Urgent Bladder Facts

 Why Does Drinking Water Make Me Pee So Quickly?

 But there’s more than just kidney function at play.
 The bladder itself can be quite sensitive.
-If your bladder muscles or nerves are overly reactive, even a small amount of urine can trigger that urgent need to pee right away.
+If your bladder muscles or nerves are overly reactive, even a relatively small amount of urine can trigger that urgent need to pee right away.

 How Kidney Function Influences Urination Speed